ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 contract UniswapV2Pair is IUniswapV2Pair, UniswapV2ERC20 {
 ```

-This contract inherits from `UniswapV2ERC20`, which provides all the ERC-20 functions for the liquidity token that
+This contract inherits from `UniswapV2ERC20`, which provides the the ERC-20 functions for the liquidity tokens.
-liquidity providers receive.

 ```solidity
     using SafeMath  for uint;